craftingcity/RollHighOrDie/Core Rules/Character Rules/Combat Laws/Action Economy/Generic Actions.md

 ###### 2AP
 ''

-You reload a Weapon in your hand.
-That Weapon's Loaded
+You reload a Weapon in your hand with as much ammunition as you can.

+You may increase your

 ## Unjam
 ###### 2AP